 Mistake #2: Leaving Your Child at Home

 - Would you let someone else go out and buy shoes for you?
-How would you know if they fit well and are comfortable?
+How would you know if they fit properly without trying them first?

-- It is simply not enough to go out at pick the next size shoe for our child.
-You must bring them with you to the shoe store to take advantage of fitting services and ensuring they will have happy feet.
+- It is simply not enough to go out and pick the next size shoe for our child.
+You must bring children with you to the shoe store to take advantage of fitting services to ensure, as parents and carers, we don’t do more harm than good.

-- There are a number of reputable shoe stores that can take care of your child’s feet and assist you in finding the right shoes for your child
+- There are a number of reputable shoe stores that can take care of your child’s feet and assist you in finding the right shoes for your child.
+Posture Podiatry can help you with shoe store recommendations.

 Ready to make a booking?